tanmaybhardwaj/Proof-of-Existence-dApp/README.md

 Contract Blockproof.sol has been deployed to Rinkeby Network, details of which are inside deployed_address.txt file.

+**Browser Friendly**

+The design of the dApp is very minimal and mobile friendly.
+It can be easliy viewed on web3 enabled mobile browsers. deployed_address.txt file.

 **This dApp uses services of third party applications like Infura for IPFS, Oraclize as Oracle to get timestamp and mLab database**
 **as an Off-Chain storage.
 Depending on the server availability the dApp may take time to process a request.
 In case it gets** **stuck, please try reloading the page.
 In case of any issues please reach out to me at tannmay@gmail.com**